rbott/blog.bott.im/content/posts/2025/04-23-bgp-unnumbered-same-idea-different-implementations.md

   - srlinux
   - link-local
   - ipv6
+disclaimer:
+  text: This post has been updated on 2025-04-24 (see end of page)
 ---

 It started with a simple idea: what if everything in our data center was routed - not just the core-routers and -switches, but the access layer and the hosts too?
 So that’s exactly what we did.
 No VXLAN, no EVPN, no fancy overlays - just plain Layer 3.